AtticusXu/tensorflow_LPR_ResNet50/README.md

 I'm reaching out to express my interest in the Applied AI/ML Senior Associate role (210587673) within the Risk Management & Compliance Technology – Machine Learning team.

-I have a solid background in applied machine learning and have worked on practical projects in finance, healthcare, and compliance.
-My experience includes building ML models from start to finish, improving model explainability, and handling real-world challenges.
-I'm comfortable working with Python, popular ML tools, and large datasets, and I’m used to sharing results clearly with both technical and non-technical teams.
+I have a solid background in applied machine learning with experience working on practical projects in finance, healthcare, and biology.
+My experience includes building ML models from scratch to completion, improving model explainability, and handling real-world challenges.
+I'm comfortable working with large datasets, popular ML tools & platforms, and I'm also comfortable writing clean, testable code and collaborating across teams to bring models into production.

-I've attached my CV for your reference and would really appreciate the chance to connect and learn more about the role.
+I've attached my CV for your reference and would appreciate the chance to connect and learn more about the role.
 Thank you for your time!

+Hi Alexander,

+I hope you're doing well!
+My name is Zhongshu Xu, and I’m currently a summer intern with the MRGR-CCB team.
+I’m also a Ph.D. candidate in Applied Mathematics at The Ohio State University, expecting to graduate in May 2026.

+I'm reaching out to express my strong interest in the Machine Learning Engineer – Senior Associate role (Job ID: 210619497) within the Applied AI & ML Payments group.

+I have hands-on experience building and deploying machine learning models across finance, healthcare, and biology.
+My work has involved CV, NLP, and time series prediction.
+I'm also comfortable writing clean, testable code and collaborating across teams to bring models into production.
+I enjoy solving real-world problems and am excited by the opportunity to contribute to impactful solutions in the payments space.

+I've attached my CV for your reference and would appreciate the opportunity to connect and learn more about the role.
+Thank you for your time!

+Hi Yifan,

+I hope you're doing well!
+My name is Zhongshu Xu, and I’m currently a summer intern with the MRGR -CCB.
+I’m also a Ph.D. candidate in Applied Mathematics at The Ohio State University, expecting to graduate in May 2026.

+I'm reaching out to express my interest in the Applied AI/ML Senior Associate role within the MLCOE team.
+My research has focused on time-series modeling, stochastic systems, and reinforcement learning, including a recent project where I developed a Transformer-based surrogate for airfoil dynamics embedded within a Deep Q-Learning framework to optimize control decisions in a dynamical system.
+In addition, I’ve gained hands-on experience building and deploying machine learning models across finance, healthcare, and biology, with a focus on practical, real-world impact.

+I've attached my CV and would be glad to connect to discuss the role further.
+Thank you for your time and consideration!